By: Team SE-EDU Since: Jun 2016 Licence: MIT

 The

-which returns it back to theUI
+resultis returned to theLogicManagerwhich returns it back to theUI.

 3.10.1.
 Design Considerations